 Written by Micheal Lloyd Green, Grant Sputore

 Rotten Tomatoes: 90%

 The film is available on Netflix.

-I watched the trailer for this film almost as soon as it came out, as I do with most films.
-The title and thumbnail did little to reveal the true nature of the film and I wasn’t particularly interested in it until I actually watched the video.
+I watched the trailer for this film almost as soon as it came out.
+The title and thumbnail did little to reveal the true nature of the film and I wasn’t particularly interested in it until I actually watched the trailer.
 The trailer does a good job of showing the viewer that this film definitely has a mysterious aspect to it.
-The only downside I might add is that it also manages to present the film as a classic AI-takes-over sort of film.
-The concept itself is not cliche, but at this point it becoming so due to the over-saturation of stories regarding the techpocalypse.
-As a result I’ve watched many movies that fall under this sub-genre but this film is an interesting presentation of these concepts.
+The only downside is that it also manages to present the film as a classic AI-takes-over sort of film.
+The concept itself is not cliche, but at this point it’s becoming more so due to the over-saturation of stories regarding the techno-apocalypse.
+As a result, I’ve watched many movies that fall under this sub-genre but this film is an interesting presentation of these concepts.

-This film presents expository information in a very interesting way that at face value seem more simple and unimportant; to later reveal it really is very important to the plot as it unfolds.
-Things such as time is measured in days, rather than years, this proves to be a key in what is considered the big reveal.
+This film presents expository information in a very interesting way, that at face value seems simple and unimportant only to later reveal it really is very important to the plot as it unfolds.
+Time is measured in days, rather than years, which later proves to be a key in what is considered the big reveal.
 This decision is ingenious because when you see that it’s been 13,867 days since the infamous “extinction event” you are not immediately aware of exactly how long that is because we’re used to being presented this information in a more understandable year-based timeframe.

 I also very much enjoyed the story this film is trying to tell.
 There is a level of moral greyness and ambiguity at times that makes the actions of the characters more unnerving.
 In the end, some details are left open, but not to the detriment of the film.
-In the end you leave with more questions that you started with, but in a good way.
+You are likely to be left with more questions than you started with, but in a good way.

 It goes without saying this movie is highly recommended.